 Standardizing chips won’t do anyone any good unless we also standardize chip readers.
 It is essential that both veterinarians and animal shelters upgrade their readers to the standardized frequency we are recommending.
 There are some readers on the market that say they are universal.
 However, none of the scanners had 100% sensitivity.

-Chipping doesn’t work unless the owner information isn’t registered properly.
+Chipping doesn’t work unless the owner information is registered properly.
 The those who implant the chips (veterinarians or shelters) would be responsible for sending the registration information to the manufacturer who then maintains the information in a centralized database.
 Animal care workers can access that information when scanning a lost animal with the goal of reuniting a lost animal with her or his family.

 The New York State Animal Protection Federation strongly supports the standardization of both microchips and readers and the mandatory registration of those chips to help shelters return lost animals to their owners.